Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

 Naturally, there are several key differences between the physics of 2D quantum dots and that of atomic nuclei, which arise from the fact that the inter-particle interaction in quantum dots is repulsive, instead of attractive as in nuclei, and that quantum dots consist of one kind of fermions (electrons), instead of two kind of particles (protons and neutrons).
 As a result, symmetry breaking in quantum dots is associated with individual-electron localization in space in the intrinsic frame (leading to formation of mean-field crystalline configurations), rather than the familiar shape deformations of the nuclear central mean-field confining potential.

-Such mean-field crystalline configurations in quantum dots [see, e.g., Fig.\ \ref{uhfn9}] are referred to as "Wigner molecules" \cite{yann99}.
-After restoration of the angular momentum symmetries, they are often referred to \cite{yann04.2} as "rotating Wigner molecules" \footnote{ Note that the rotating-Wigner-molecule wave functions are stationary, exhibiting a time-independent single-particle density.
-The use of the term "rotating" here refers to the finite system having good quantum-mechanical total angular momenta, unlike a symmetry-broken crystalline UHF wave function.
-Consideration of the time-evolution of wave packets formed through the superposition of several rotating Wigner molecules \cite{yann17} leads to the concept of a quantum space-time crystal \cite{wilc12,li12,yann17} and to phenomena of quantum mechanical revival \cite{seid99,yann17,kavo18}}, exhibiting two special cases of "rotating electron molecules" \cite{yann03.2} or "rotating boson molecules" \cite{roma06}.
-Localized corpuscular patterns arise also in symmetry-broken mean-field single-particle densities of lighter nuclei \cite{rein12,schu13,ebra13,(Ebr17)}; they are, however, associated with $\alpha$-particle multi-nucleon clustering.
+Such mean-field crystalline configurations in quantum dots [see, e.g., {\Fig}~\ref{uhfn9}] are referred to as "Wigner molecules" \cite{yann99}.
+After restoration of the angular-momentum symmetries, they are often referred to \cite{yann04.2} as "rotating Wigner molecules"\footnote{ The rotating-Wigner-molecule wave functions are stationary, exhibiting a time-independent single-particle density.
+The term "rotating" here refers to these wave functions having good quantal total angular momenta, unlike a symmetry-broken crystalline UHF wave function.
+Time-evolution of wave packets formed through the superposition of several rotating Wigner molecules \cite{yann17} reintroduces (beyond mean field) symmetry breaking and leads to the concept of a quantum space-time crystal \cite{wilc12,li12,yann17} and to phenomena of quantum-mechanical revival \cite{seid99,yann17,kavo18}; see also \citeasnoun{manz18,manz19} for analogous superpositions that break and restore symmetries, experimentally achieved in natural molecules and atoms.}, exhibiting two special cases of "rotating electron molecules" \cite{yann03.2} or "rotating boson molecules" \cite{roma06}.
+Localized corpuscular patterns or cluster structures arise also in symmetry-broken mean-field single-particle densities of lighter nuclei \cite{rein12,schu13,ebra13,(Ebr17)}; they are, however, associated with $\alpha$-particle multi-nucleon clustering.